MelissaHarper/MelissaHarper.github.io/_posts/2023-01-05-excel_call_center_dashboard.md

 #### Create pivot tables and charts

 - Create separate sheets for each chart
-  - Line Chart for the call trends.
+  - Line Chart for the call trends
-  - A doughnut chart for the Call channel.
+  - A doughnut chart for the Call channel
-  - A map for the states.
+  - A map for the states
-  - A column chart for the reason of calling.
+  - A column chart for the reason of calling
-  - A bar chart for the response time.
+  - A bar chart for the response time
-  - Key Performance Indicators (KPIs)
+  - Key Performance Indicators (KPI's)

 ##### Call Trends Line Chart